coder7084/funcJS/README.md

 funcJS
 ======

-A JS library of various functions
+A JS library of various javascript functions